 How SBA Economic Injury Disaster Loans Work

-1. The Federal Government Declares the Disaster
+1. Federal Government Declares a Disaster

 2. State Governments Apply for Inclusion